ghostfreeman/volcanolairwebsigh/content/policy/community-code-of-conduct.md

 ### Contacting the Moderation Team

-The moderation team can be contacted at any time in the #mod-help Discord channel, by sending a direct message to them via Discord, through the Contact Form on the [Contact](/contact) page, or by email at `discord at volcanolair dot co`.
+The moderation team can be contacted at any time in the #mod-help Discord channel, by sending a direct message to them via Discord or the Forum, through the Contact Form on the [Contact](/contact) page, or by email at `discord at volcanolair dot co`.
 Messages sent through the contact form or email are sent to Administrators, and distributed to the rest of the moderation team accordingly.

 If for some reason you do not feel comfortable contacting a moderator and want to contact an administrator directly, contact them through the `discord at volcanolair dot co` email and clarify in your message that the matter is meant solely for an administrator, or DM an administrator directly via Discord.